gupta-d/Applying-ETL-to-WashingtonPost_Killing_database/README.md

 # Applying ETL process to WashingtonPost Killing database
-Apply ETL process on Washington Post Killings database and linking to US Census files
+Python code to apply ETL process on Washington Post Killings database and linking to US Census files.

-1. Read csv's using correct encoding method (guessing the encoding using 'chardet')
+Following is the summary of process followed:

+1. Extract washington post & Census data from csv files to pandas dataframes.
+We used 'chardet' module to guess detection of character encoding in a few csv files, as default utf-8 was not working.

+2. Transform the data
-2. Address missing data and data type issues.
-Also making sure city name (that wd be used as a common key across tables) is consistent and available for all records
+    (a) Address missing data and data type issues.
+    (b) Making sure that City Name field has common format  washington post data and US Census data files.
+It needed some data transformation.
+City names is used as common key to join the dataframes.
-3. Using web API's from NamSor.com to guess race of persons (missing for a few records in washington post database)
+    (c) Use web API's from NamSor.com to guess race of persons (missing for a few records in washington post database).

-4. Use 'sqlalchemy' to create MySQL database
+3. Use 'sqlalchemy' module to create MySQL database